akikoo/react-testing/README.md

-# Testing React components with Mocha test runner, jsdom and unexpected
+# Testing React components with Mocha test runner, jsdom, unexpected and SinonJS

 This is just a quick basic setup of the above mentioned libraries.